Go To Top

 How much car insurance do you need?

-In addition, Florida minimums ($10,000) are extremely low.
-If you’ve ever had to repair a newer-model vehicle or pay for a hospitalization, $10,000 doesn’t get you very far.
+Florida minimums are extremely low.
+If you’ve ever had to repair a newer-model vehicle or pay for a hospitalization, $10,000 doesn’t get you far.
 You’ll have to pay for any amount over the $10,000 limit out of pocket.
-For the best auto insurance in Florida, it’s advisable to bump up coverage limits to ensure you have enough financial protection in case of a serious accident.
+For the best auto insurance in Florida, you should bump up coverage limits to ensure you have enough financial protection in case of a serious accident.

 Why is car insurance so expensive in Florida?